-Wondering what winter in Scotland is really like?
-From facts about the weather to inspiration on things to do, we've got the answers to help you have the best winter break - festive markets, twinkling lights, wintery landscapes and mouth-watering treats all included.
+Pondering what winter in Scotland is really like?
+Or maybe you want an answer to the question, does it snow in Scotland?
+From facts about the weather to inspiration on things to do, we've got the answers to help you have the best winter break, with festive markets, twinkling lights, wintery landscapes and mouth-watering treats all included.

 1. When is winter in Scotland?